 k Pu(IV) = 4.5 × 107 dm3 mol−1 s−1 (0.6 mol dm−3 H2SO4) (23)

+During preparation of solutions with lower acid concentrations disproportionation of Pu(IV) to Pu(III) and Pu(VI) will have occurred, reducing the potential role of reactions 22 and 23.

-Preliminary calculations including these reactions of plutonium, shown in Figure 4 for 50 mmol dm−3 Pu(IV) (12 g dm−3) in solution, suggest that the reduction of Pu(IV) to Pu(III) may influence radiation track chemistry at HNO3 concentrations below 0.1 mol dm−3.
+Preliminary calculations including these reactions of plutonium, shown in Figure 4 for 50 mmol dm−3 Pu(IV) in solution, suggest that the reduction of Pu(IV) to Pu(III) may influence radiation track chemistry at HNO3 concentrations below 0.1 mol dm−3.
 The decrease in G(H2)α, relative to the corresponding HNO3 + 0.75 mol dm−3 H2SO4 system, at 1 × 10−4 mol dm−3 nitrate is directly related to Pu(IV) scavenging eaq−, reaction 22.
 The agreement is not exact, but a more complete model of the plutonium redox chemistry, and inclusion of reactions with other water radiolysis species, would be needed to refine the understanding of this system.
 The much lower concentration of americium than plutonium used in experiments, together with its lower reaction rate with eaq−, implies it will not have a significant effect on H2 production.

-Between 1 and 10 mol dm−3 nitric acid, Kuno et al.18 reported a significant decrease in G(H2)α as plutonium concentration was increased from 9.8 to 160 g dm−3.
-By extrapolating their data to zero plutonium concentration they found agreement with experiments of Bibler19 using 244Cm as the radiation source and proposed that scavenging of eaq− or its precursors by plutonium explained the lower yield measured in plutonium solutions.
-In contrast, our measurements in the range of 1 and 10 mol dm−3 HNO3 show no significant effect of plutonium concentration between 0.06 and 38 g dm−3 on G(H2)α.
-Data obtained from americium solutions were also consistent with plutonium solution measurements rather than tending towards the yields for 244Cm and 210Po solutions.
-Furthermore, Bibler19 added 50 g dm−3 239Pu (τ1/2 = 24110 years, 5.65 MeV α-particle) to 244Cm solutions and did not observe a significant effect.
+Measurements in the range of 1 and 10 mol dm−3 total nitrate showed no significant effect of plutonium concentration between 24 and 160 mmol dm−3 on G(H2)α and data obtained from americium solutions were also consistent with plutonium solution measurements rather than tending towards the yields for 244Cm and 210Po solutions.
+These results imply no significant effect of plutonium redox chemistry on the molecular hydrogen yield.
+This is consistent with the findings of Bibler20 who added 209 mmol dm−3 239Pu (τ1/2 = 24110 years, 5.15 MeV α-particle) to 244Cm solutions and did not observe a significant effect on the yield, although G(H2)α appears systematically higher than for plutonium solutions.
+In contrast, Kuno et al.18 reported a significant decrease in G(H2)α as the plutonium concentration was increased from 41 to 670 mmol dm−3 for solution between 1 and 10 mol dm−3 total nitrate.
+By extrapolating their data to zero plutonium concentration they found agreement with experiments of Bibler20 using 244Cm as the radiation source and proposed that scavenging of eaq− or its precursors by plutonium explained the lower yield measured in plutonium solutions.
 For scavenging of precursors to H2 by plutonium to be significant between 1 and 10 mol dm−3 HNO3 the rate of reaction with epre− or quenching of H2O* would need to be competitive with the reactions of nitrate.
 No information on these rates is available, but since the concentration of plutonium is much less than nitrate in these experiments the rate coefficients would need to be of much greater magnitude than those for nitrate to significantly contribute.
-Consequently, the difference in G(H2)α for experiments using plutonium and 244Cm and remains unexplained.
+Consequently, the lower G(H2)α for experiments using plutonium compared with 244Cm remains unexplained.